CaptainJonny1/VDB/README.md

 }
 ```
 ##### Multi-table paging query
 + This should be achieved using FromQuery subquery.
-For example:
++ The fields of the subquery mapping table should be defined in the Select method parameter of the subquery, and the fields of the subquery mapping table should not be defined in the main query.For example:
 ```C#
 IEnumerable<User> result = vdb.Select<User, Order>()
      .FromQuery(vdb.Select<User>(u => new { u.Id, u.Name })